massle/cpddl/README.md

 solvers), but it is called as a subprocess from cpddl, i.e., it is never statically or dynamically linked to cpddl.

+  The recommended option is the CPLEX CP Optimizer.

 ## Building with Makefile